Nothing’s perfect, and operating systems are no exception.

 Now, don’t mistake my complaints about iOS 6 for complete dissatisfaction: After all, I still choose to use the OS.
 Its flaws haven’t yet driven me into the arms of Android- or Windows-powered devices.
 But there’s no reason I can’t maintain my love for iOS even while noting some of its rougher edges.

 Many of the things that bug me about iOS 6 are longstanding weaknesses—some even date back to the first incarnation of the iPhone.
-More than a few I’ve complained about before.
+More than a few I’ve

 I realize that building a great touch-based operating system is hard.
 It presents challenges that are wildly different from those posed by keyboard- and mouse-drived operating systems.
 While Apple should be proud of what it’s accomplished with iOS, the company now needs to focus not just on shiny new features, but on improving some of the system’s core foundational elements as well.